 Cheryl Ann Thomas

-Cheryl Ann Thomas, born 1943 in Santa Monica, CA, received her BFA from the Art Center College of Design in 1982 and began practicing art fulltime in the late 1990s.
+Cheryl Ann Thomas, born in 1943 in Santa Monica, CA, received her BFA from the Art Center College of Design in 1982 and began practicing art full time in the late 1990s.
 Her first solo exhibition was in 2000, and her work has since been exhibited in solo and group shows in New York, Los Angeles, Boston, Santa Fe, Paris (France), and China.
 Her work is included in the collections of the American Museum of Ceramic Art, Museum of Fine Arts Boston, Museum of Fine Arts Houston, Fuller Craft Museum, Minneapolis Institute of Art, Cranbrook Academy of Art, Henan Museum in China, and the Gardiner Museum of Ceramic Art in Toronto, Canada.
-She is a grant recipient from the prestigious Pollock-Krasner Foundation, and received the Lee Krasner Award for Lifetime Achievement in 2020.
+She is a grant recipient from the prestigious Pollock-Krasner Foundation, and she received the Lee Krasner Award for Lifetime Achievement in 2020.